*Cover image courtesy of Chief Adeniyi Ayinla Fagbemi

 Binary Tales

 The philosopher Sophie Bọ́sẹ̀dé Olúwọlé (1935 – 2018) was a remarkable thinker.
-I had the incredible honour of joining her on a short roadtrip through Yorùbáland (SW Nigeria) and filming her before she passed away.
+I had the incredible honour of joining her on a short roadtrip through Yorùbáland, SW Nigeria and filming her before she passed away.

 She debunked a scientific blunder: Ọ̀rúnmìlà was a philosopher, Ifá is his intellectual legacy.
 Ethnologists had written him down as a (pagan) god of a traditional Yoruba religion.
 And this is still how he is seen by a vast majority of people today.